MegaJoctan/MALE5/README.md

 There is a short clear description on how to use this library on this repository wiki [https://github.com/MegaJoctan/MALE5/wiki](https://github.com/MegaJoctan/MALE5/wiki)

 ## Testing the Library
-There are couple of trading robots/EAs under the directory **\TESTING EAs & SCRIPTS** that could give you a bit of understanding on how to implement some of the algorithms provided in this repository
+There are couple of trading robots/EAs under the directory **\TESTING EAs & SCRIPTS** that could give you a bit of understanding on how to implement some of the algorithms provided in this repository, all you need to do is to move this folder into your Experts folder/directory

 ## Opening an issue